MPh-py/MPh/pypi.md

 at modeling almost any (multi-)physics problem by solving the governing set of partial differential equations via the finite-element method.
-It comes with a modern graphical user interface to set up simulation models and can be scripted from Matlab or via its native Java API.
+It comes with a modern graphical user interface to set up simulation models and can be scripted from Matlab or its native Java API.

 MPh brings the dearly missing power of Python to the world of Comsol.
 It leverages the Java bridge provided by [JPype][jpype] to access the